 It’s essential the project uses the brand’s CI.
 Does the creative comply?

-Have I communicated the NOs for this project … or do I need to do this now?
+Have you communicated the NOs for this project … or do you need to do this now?

 Are there any elements you specifically requested not to be in the project that slipped in anyway, or did you not communicate certain elements that absolutely can’t be in the project?
 Now is the time to reiterate this!

 We hope these tips have helped you get better insights into the process of briefing.
-Give us a call if you need more guidance on preparing your next brief - we are always happy to help, and excited to take your brand or products to the next level.
+Get in touch if you need more guidance on preparing your next brief - we are always happy to help, and excited to take your brand or products to the next level.